-Performance and bid bonds are customarily required for dredging and marine construction projects, as well as some environmental & infrastructure projects.
+Performance and bid bonds are customarily required for dredging and marine construction projects.
 The Company has a bonding agreement with the Sureties under which the Company can obtain performance, bid and payment bonds.
 The Company also has outstanding bonds with Travelers Casualty and Surety Company of America and Zurich.
 Bid bonds are generally obtained for a percentage of bid value and amounts outstanding typically range from \$1 million to \$10 million.
-At December 31, 2017, the Company had outstanding performance bonds valued at approximately \$1,340.8 million of which \$41.1 million relates to projects accounted for in discontinued operations.
-The revenue value remaining in backlog related to the projects of continuing operations totaled approximately \$515.3 million.
+At December 31, 2018, the Company had outstanding performance bonds valued at approximately \$1,389.2 million of which \$78.3 million relates to projects accounted for in discontinued operations.
+The revenue value remaining in backlog related to the projects of continuing operations totaled approximately \$619.4 million.